Leo Burnett: Advertising techniques

-Burnett used dramatic realism in his advertising, the Soft sell approach to build brand equity.
-Burnett believed in finding the "inherent drama" of products and presenting it in advertising through warmth, shared emotions and experiences.
+Burnett used dramatic realism in his advertising, the soft sell approach to build brand equity.
+Burnett believed in finding the "inherent drama" of products and presenting it in advertising through "warmth, shared emotions and experiences".
 His advertising drew from heartland-rooted values using simple, strong and instinctive imagery that talked to people.
 He was also known for using "cultural archetypes" in his copy, by creating mythical creatures that represented American values.
-This is evident on such campaigns as Jolly Green Giant, Pillsbury Doughboy, Tony the Tiger and more famously the Marlboro Man.
-Indeed, these campaigns played on the 1950s attitudes towards masculinity that pervaded his campaigns.
+The Jolly Green Giant, Pillsbury Doughboy, Tony the Tiger and the Marlboro Man are all examples of this technique.
+The aforementioned examples also demonstrate Burnett's tendency to leverage the concept of masculinity in his campaigns.

 Corny language

 Burnett was known for keeping a folder in the lower left-hand corner of his desk called "Corny Language".
 He collected words, phrases, and analogies that struck him as being particularly apt in expressing an idea.

 Social advertising

 In 1947, Burnett wrote The Good Citizen, a booklet concerning the duties and privileges of being a U.S. citizen.
 This was done as a public service for The Advertising Council and The American Heritage Foundation.